joshbeckman/andjosh.github.io/contact.md

 I like reading things.
 If you write something worth reading, please tell me.

 My email addresses are josh@ any domain I control, including this one.
-My handle on most social networks and IM platforms is andjosh (e.g. [@andjosh](//github.com/andjosh) on Github, [@andjosh_](//twitter.com/andjosh_) on Twitter, etc.).
+I'm [@andjosh](//github.com/andjosh) on Github, [@josh_beckman](//twitter.com/josh_beckman) on Twitter.
 I strongly prefer email as a communication method.

 I want to hear from you.
 I hope you reach out.